How Every State Got Its Nickname

 Minnesota: The Land of 10,000 Lakes

-Although the state is nicknamed “The Land of 10,000 Lakes,” it actually has 11,842, shares Explore Minnesota.
+Although the state is nicknamed “The Land of 10,000 Lakes,” it actually has 11,842, according to Explore Minnesota.
 We guess 10,000 was easier to remember!
-Its state motto is “L’etoile du nord,” which is French for “North Star,” another nickname of the state.
+Many of these lakes were created when depressions in the earth were filled in after four glacial systems melted.
+Minnesota’s state motto is “L’etoile du nord,” which is French for “North Star,” another nickname of the state.

 24 / 50